Glossary

 • Training Data: The largest portion, used directly to train the model by adjusting its parameters.
 Effective training often involves careful consideration of tips for model training.

 • Validation Data: A separate subset used periodically during training to evaluate the model's performance on data it hasn't explicitly learned from.
-This helps in tuning Hyperparameters (e.g., learning rate, batch size) via processes like Hyperparameter Optimization (Wikipedia) and provides an early warning against overfitting.
+This helps in tuning hyperparameters (e.g., learning rate, batch size) via processes like Hyperparameter Optimization (Wikipedia) and provides an early warning against overfitting.
 The validation mode is used for this evaluation.

 • Test Data: An independent dataset, unseen during training and validation, used only after the model is fully trained.
 It provides the final, unbiased assessment of the model's generalization ability and expected performance in the real world.
 Rigorous model testing is crucial before deployment.